 The employee can make after-tax contributions to contribute an additional $28,500

 Why would someone want to do this?

 High-income individuals who otherwise aren't eligible for a Roth IRA can rollover the after-tax contributions they make in a 401(k) into a Roth IRA.

-Call your 401(k) provider and ask if your plan offers after-tax contributions.
+Call your 401(k) provider and ask if your plan allows after-tax contributions.
 If it does, ask if the plan permits you to rollover your after-tax contributions into a Roth IRA (i.e., in-service withdrawals or in-plan conversions).
-According to a survey by the Profit Sharing Council of America, more than 70% of 401(k) plans allow in-service withdrawals,1 so it’s likely your plan offers this feature.
+More than 70% of 401(k) plans allow in-service withdrawals,1 so it’s likely your plan offers this feature.